PrismallyFernandez/PrismallyFernandez/README.md

 🔭 I have knowledge in C# Language (Windows Forms and POO) and in SQL Language (SQL SERVER, XAMPP MYSQL).

-- 🔭 My goal is to be a great DBA.
+- 🔭 I would like to be a great DBA.
 - 🌱 I’m currently learning Python and Oracle DBA.
 - 📫 How to reach me: prismally34@gmail.com